Easter: May 19th

 Wednesday of the Seventh Week of Easter

-Other Commemorations: St. Peter Celestine, pope (RM); St. Ives (RM); St. Urban I, pope and martyr
+Other Commemorations: St. Peter Celestine, Pope (RM); St. Ives, Priest (RM); St. Urban I, Pope and Martyr (RM)

 Saint Peter Celestine was the eleventh of the twelve children of a poor Italian farmer.
 As a child, Peter had visions of our Blessed Lady, Angels and Saints.
 His heavenly visitors encouraged him in his prayers and chided him when he fell into any fault.
 His mother, though only a poor widow, sent him to school, feeling sure that he would one day be a Saint.